-The Complainant accordingly submits that it has proved that the Respondent has no right or legitimate interest in respect of either of the Disputed Domain Names for the purposes of Article 4(a)(ii) of the ICANN UDRP.
+The Complainant accordingly submits that it has proved that the Respondent has no right or legitimate interest in respect of any of the Disputed Domain Name for the purposes of Article 4(a)(ii) of the ICANN UDRP.

-The Disputed Domain Names have been registered and are being used by the Respondent in Bad Faith
+The Disputed Domain Name has been registered and are being used by the Respondent in Bad Faith

-The Complainant submits that the Disputed Domain Names have been registered by the Respondent in bad faith on the following grounds:
+The Complainant submits that the Disputed Domain Name has been registered by the Respondent in bad faith on the following grounds:

-- (a) The Respondent does not have any legitimate rights or interests in the Disputed Domain Names, especially given the regulatory restrictions on the use of the word 银行 in the PRC, Taiwan and Hong Kong; - (b) The Respondent, as a Chinese individual and/or a PRC based individual, must have been aware of the Complainant's prior rights and interest in the Disputed Domain Names by virtue of the Complainant's reputation in 法国东方汇理银行, at least in the PRC; - (c) The Respondent's knowledge of the Complainant's reputation and goodwill in 法国东方 汇理银行 (at least in the PRC) gives rise to a presumption that the Respondent registered the Disputed Domain Names for the purpose of trading the Disputed Domain Names for financial gain and/or otherwise for the purpose of taking a free ride on, and leveraging off, the Complainant's reputation in the PRC; - (d) The Respondent has indicated in writing a clear intention to sell the Disputed Domain Names to the Complainant for US\$60,000 per domain name; and - (e) The Respondent is not making any use of either of the Disputed Domain Names.
+- (a) The Respondent does not have any legitimate rights or interests in the Disputed Domain Name; - (b) The Respondent, as a Chinese individual and/or a PRC based individual, must have been aware of the Complainant's prior rights and interest in the Disputed Domain Name by virtue of the Complainant's reputation in 法国东方汇理银行, at least in the PRC;

+- (c) The Respondent's knowledge of the Complainant's reputation and goodwill in 法国东方 汇理银行 (at least in the PRC) gives rise to a presumption that the Respondent registered the Disputed Domain Name for the purpose of trading the Disputed Domain Name for financial gain and/or otherwise for the purpose of taking a free ride on, and leveraging off, the Complainant's reputation in the PRC; - (d) The Respondent has indicated in writing a clear intention to sell the Disputed Domain Name to the Complainant for US\$60,000; and - (e) The Respondent is not making any use of any of the Disputed Domain Name.

-The fact that the Respondent has registered the Disputed Domain Names without having any legitimate right or interest in them, and furthermore that the Respondent has incorporated "银行" in the Disputed Domain names (being a word reserved under the banking regulations of each of the PRC, Taiwan and Hong Kong exclusively for use by entities which have obtained regulatory approval to provide banking services), constitute clear evidence of bad faith on the part of the Respondent in registering the Disputed Domain Names.
+The fact that the Respondent has registered the Disputed Domain Name without having any legitimate right or interest in it, and furthermore that the Respondent has incorporated "银行" in the Disputed Domain Name (being a word reserved under the banking regulations of each of the PRC, Taiwan and Hong Kong exclusively for use by entities which have obtained regulatory approval to provide banking services), constitute clear evidence of bad faith on the part of the Respondent in registering the Disputed Domain Name.
+It is also submitted that the Caicos Islands are not a Chinese speaking territory (attached at Annexure 25 is a list of the world's 127 Chinese speaking countries) which gives rise to the further presumption that the Respondent cannot, in registering the Disputed Domain Name, have intended to make any legitimate commercial use of it.

-The Complainant also submits that, in light of its extensive worldwide reputation in 法国东方汇理银行 in the PRC, Taiwan and Hong Kong, the Respondent must have known about the Complainant's rights in 法国东方汇理银行 at the time of registering the Disputed Domain Names.
-The Respondent's registration of the Disputed Domain Names cannot be bona fide in circumstances where the registration was made in the full knowledge of the Complainant's prior rights in 法国东方汇理银行, and in circumstances where the Respondent did not seek permission from the Complainant to such registration.
+The Complainant also submits that, in light of its extensive worldwide reputation in 法国东方汇理银行 in the PRC (where the Respondent is located) as well as in other Chinese speaking countries such as Taiwan and Hong Kong, the Respondent must have known about the Complainant's rights in 法国东方汇理银行 at the time of registering the Disputed Domain Name.
+The Respondent's registration of the Disputed Domain Name cannot be bona fide in circumstances where the registration was made in the full knowledge of the Complainant's prior rights in 法国东方汇理银行, and in circumstances where the Respondent did not seek permission from the Complainant to such registration.

-The Complainant refers the panelist to the case of Hugo Boss AG v.
-Wenzhou Lucheng District Shangshu Sunbird Department Store and Zhao Ke Jian (Case No. DCN-0300008), a copy of which is attached at Annexure 24.
-In that case, in deciding that the registrant had registered the domain name in bad faith, the panelist took into account the fact that the respondent registered the domain name with knowledge of the Complainant's longstanding prior rights.
+The Complainant refers the panel to the case of Hugo Boss AG v.
+Wenzhou Lucheng District Shangshu Sunbird Department Store and Zhao Ke Jian (Case No. DCN-0300008), a copy of which is attached at Annexure 26.
+In that case, in deciding that the registrant had registered the domain name in bad faith, the panel took into account the fact that the respondent registered the domain name with knowledge of the Complainant's longstanding prior rights.